-I-3.
+1-3.
 Equipment Supplied

-The ACOM1000 amplifier and this manual are shipped in a cardboard carton.
+The ACOM1006 amplifier and this manual are shipped in a cardboard carton.

-I-4.
+1-4.
 Features

-• Easy to operate.
-The TRI is a powerful tuning aid which, together with the automatically controlled input attenuator, helps the operator to quickly and precisely match antennas (5-10 seconds typically).
-The auto-operate function (when enabled) maintains the amplifier in OPERATE mode for you, thus saving manual operations and time.

-• No heavy outboard antenna tuners required for antenna VSWR up to 3:1 (and higher on some bands).
-Your amplifier will perform the functions of an antenna tuner, thus enabling you to change antennas faster and use them over a wider frequency range (saving tuning time).

-• An amplifier that is both user-friendly, and that looks after itself.
-It is designed to safely withstand up to 500W reflected power, up to 100 milliseconds duration of drive spikes, drive RF "tails" after a PTT or KEY release, operator's inadvertent tuning errors etc. It would also not cease to function with a "soft" AC line and would deliver more than half power at only 75% of nominal mains voltage.
-It would withstand up to 10 milliseconds (down to zero) voltage drops, and up to +15% line voltage spikes, which is important particularly when used at field days, DXpeditions, and other portable events.

-• LCD comment display.
-All amplifier status indications are explained via detailed text displayed on the dot matrix backlighted liquid crystal display (LCD).
-The upper-line's strip on the LCD always reads directly peak forward power.
-LED indicators are provided for OPERATE, attenuation-on, and ON/OFF conditions.
+- Based on the well known ACOM1000 amplifier but optimized for six meters operation. - Easy to operate.
+The TRI is a powerful tuning aid which, together with the automatically controlled input attenuator, helps the operator more quickly and precisely match antennas (5-10 seconds typically).
+The auto-operate function (when you have activated it) maintains the amplifier in operate mode for you, thus saving manual operations and time. - No heavy outboard antenna tuners required for antenna VSWR up to 3:1.
+Your amplifier will perform the functions of an antenna tuner, thus enabling you to change antennas faster and use them over a wider frequency range (saving tuning time). - An amplifier that is both user-friendly, and that looks after itself.
+It is designed to safely withstand up to 300W reflected power, up to 100 milliseconds duration of drive spikes, drive RF "tails" after a PTT or KEY release, operator's inadvertent tuning errors etc. It would also not cease to function with a "soft" AC power line and would deliver more than half power at only 75% of nominal mains voltage.
+It would withstand up to 10 milliseconds (down to zero) voltage drops, and up to +15% line voltage spikes, which is important particularly when used at field days, DX-peditions, and other portable events. - LCD comment display.
+All amplifier status indications are explained via detailed text displayed on the dotmatrix back-lighted liquid crystal display (LCD).
+The upper line strip on the LCD always reads directly peak forward power.
+LED indicators are provided for conditions of operate, attenuation-on, and ON/OFF. - Easy maintenance.

-• Easy maintenance.
 Signatures of the amplifier internal status are stored in a nonvolatile memory for 7 most recent auto protection trips.
 This information can be forwarded to your dealer for diagnostics.
-Using an EXCEL APPLICATION (available from ACOM or your dealer free of charge) and a PC you can decode the signatures by yourself, too.

-• Less noise in the shack: the input bypassing and the vacuum antenna relays are virtually silent even in QSK CW mode due to their special mounting.
+Using an EXCEL APPLICATION (available from ACOM or your dealer free of charge) and a PC you can decode the signatures by yourself, too. - Less noise in the room: the input bypassing and the vacuum antenna relays are virtually silent even in QSK CW mode due to their special mounting.

-- Less QRM and improved Electro Magnetic Compatibility during tuning.
-Antenna matching can be achieved in less than 10 seconds at a quarter of nominal output power. - Operates without special signals from the transceiver "ground on TX" and 60W RF drive power are sufficient. - Broadband input matching circuit resulting in very good load to the transceiver over the entire spectrum from I.8MHz up to 54MHz. - Uses a single 4CX800A (GU74B) Svetlana high-performance ceramic-metal tetrode with plate dissipation of 800W (forced air cooling, grid-driven).

-• Permanent monitoring and protection of plate and grid voltages and currents, as well as of the exhaust air temperature.
-The Bias Optimizer decreases the heat dissipated from the tube, and there is automatic protection against overheating in accordance with the specifications of the tube producer.

-• An output RF Arc protection is employed.
-It safeguards the amplifier, antenna, antenna selector, and tuner against severe damage in case of possible break down.

-• High voltage power supply inrush current protection, which eliminates the danger of affecting sensitive devices, connected to the same mains circuit (important when used portable).
-The amplifier can be configured for 5 nominal line voltages: 200, 210, 220, 230, and 240VAC, 50 or 60Hz (100, 110, and 120VAC on request).

-• Continuous measuring and/or selectable monitoring of 12 most important parameters of the amplifier, exciter and antennas via LCD.
+- Less QRM and improved Electro-Magnetic Compatibility during tuning.
+Antenna matching can be achieved in less than 10 seconds at a quarter of nominal output power. - Operates without special signals from the transceiver "ground on TX" and 60W RF drive power are sufficient. - Uses a single 4CX800A (GU74B) Svetlana high-performance ceramic-metal tetrode with plate dissipation of 800W (forced air cooling, grid-driven). - Permanent monitoring and protection of plate and grid voltages and currents, as well as of the exhaust air temperature.
+The Bias Optimizer decreases the heat dissipated from the tube, and there is automatic protection against overheating in accordance with the specifications of the tube producer. - An output RF-Arc protection is employed.
+It safeguards the amplifier, antenna, antenna selector, and tuner against severe damage in case of possible breakdown. - Inrush current protection of the HV power supply, which eliminates the danger of affecting sensitive devices, connected to the same power line (important when used portable).
+The amplifier can be configured for 8 different nominal mains voltages: 100, 110, 120, 200, 210, 220, 230, and 240VAC, 50 or 60Hz. - Continuous measuring and/or selectable monitoring of 12 most important parameters of the amplifier, exciter and antennas via LCD.

-• The amplifier can be shipped with 10 and 12 meters capability disabled as required by the FCC for US users.
-Contact your dealer about enabling those bands.

-I-5.
+1-5.
 Safety Considerations, Explicit Definitions